The second chapter of my epic fantasy novel.

 Airen assumed his true height; a little under three foot, to better help him scurry down the stairs.
 All brownies shared this ability to magically alter height.
 It was essential to help them go about their tasks unnoticed by humans.
 Although in the faerie world Aira was perfectly sized, in the world of humans she felt tiny.
 Even standing at her full height of two foot six she was dwarfed by the castle hunting hounds.

-The hounds were not the only things that Aira had to be careful to avoid in the human world.
+The air shimmered as Aira left the protection of the faerie world, entering the dangerous territory of the human castle.
 Humans had once persecuted faeries nearly to extinction.
 The faeries used their remaining magic to create a parallel world touching the human lands yet hidden from them except for a few special spots like the elf knot in Tullochgorm Castle.

 The brownies went to the Great Hall to strew fragrant lady’s mantle sprigs amongst the rushes on the floor to freshen the air.
 They tiptoed carefully to avoid awakening the servants who slumbered there.
 Then the coppers needed polishing in the kitchen.
 The cook was astounded how well they kept their shine due to the secret diligence of the brownies.